 - To involve industry so as to reap the full benefit of the Free Trade Agreement, for example by increasing joint participation in test-beds and the development of standards for emerging technologies.

-Several initiatives to intensify and strengthen the regional S&T cooperation between Korea and the European Research Area (ERA), were launched during FP7.
-KORANET (Korean Scientific Cooperation Network with the European Research Area) lead to successful joint pilot programs and is due to end by June2013.
-Other key projects, KORRIDOR and KESTCAP which are now terminated produced key studies that are available (see below).
+Several initiatives to intensify and strengthen the regional S&T cooperation between Korea and the European Research Area (ERA) were launched during FP7.
+KORANET (Korean Scientific Cooperation Network with the European Research Area) lead to successful joint pilot programs and key projects, and KORRIDOR and KESTCAP produced key studies (see below).

 - Korea-EU Science and Technology Cooperation Advancement Programme (KESTCAP) provide a platform to strengthen the S&T agreement between Korea and the EU and improve this cooperation by identifying S&T fields of common interests of Korea and the EU, set up a website and information help desks to respond to specific inquiries on existing opportunities and available funding instruments; contribute to the Korea-EU policy dialogue on science, technology, and innovation.